lukaskoeller/gridsome-starter-strapi/README.md

 Images provided by Strapi are downloaded and saved locally via `onCreateNode`.
 Thus, the build version includes all images in `/static`.

+Rich text which is provided as markdown from Strapi is prepared via `onCreateNode` and transformed to html using [@gridsome/transformer-remark](https://gridsome.org/plugins/@gridsome/transformer-remark).

 ![Gridsome-Starter-Strapi Preview](https://raw.githubusercontent.com/lukaskoeller/gridsome-starter-strapi/master/gridsome-starter-strapi-1680x1680.png)

 ## Strapi Setup